A Guide to Anti-Money Laundering for Crypto Firms

 - Terrorism financing: The financing of terrorism involves the provision of funds to individuals and groups for the purposes of committing terrorist acts.
 Terrorism financing resembles money laundering in the sense that it often requires criminals to conceal the transfer of funds within the legitimate financial system.

-The techniques that criminals use to disguise illegal funds have matched the pace and sophistication of advances in financial technology.
+The techniques that criminals use to disguise the proceeds of financial crime have matched the pace and sophistication of advances in financial technology.
 In response to those risks, authorities have intensified their efforts to detect and prevent money laundering activities, introducing new anti-money laundering (AML) and counter-financing of terrorism (CFT) legislation and increased compliance penalties.

 Given the regulatory scrutiny they face, money launderers often seek to evade or out-pace AML/CFT measures by employing the following criminal methodologies: